Community Foundation pledges COVID-19 support

 Love, INC’s share of the grant is $25,000.

-"We're very thankful for that," said Carol Dolan, executive director of Love, INC. She said the organization would used the funds wisely to help people caught up in the coronavirus (COVID-19) fallout.
+“We’re very thankful for that,‘ said Carol Dolan, executive director of Love, INC. She said the organization would use the funds wisely to help people caught up in the coronavirus fallout.

 The COVID-19 outbreak is already impacting the economy, as stocks have fallen and businesses have closed or reduced hours.

-"I think people are still in shock and surprise to what's going on, so I don't think we've hit the emergency crisis yet," Lanc told the Cadillac News.
-"I think it's going to be in the next couple of weeks..
-"It's pretty low right now, but we want to be prepared for it."
+“I think people are still in shock and surprise to what’s going on, so I don’t think we’ve hit the emergency crisis yet,‘ Lanc said.
+“I think it’s going to be in the next couple of weeks..
+“It’s pretty low right now, but we want to be prepared for it.‘

 Commented